Sindhu, Srikanth lose their opening matches in World Tour Finals | Sports-Games

 Former world number one Srikanth too squandered an opening game advantage, losing 21-15 16-21 18-21 to world number three Anders Antonsen of Denmark in a gruelling 77-minute contest.

-Olympic silver medallist Sindhu, who had won the prestigious title in 2018, will next play home favourites Ratchanok Intanon, who had handed her a humiliating defeat last week, while Srikanth, ranked 14th, will face fourth seed Wang Tzu Wei of Chinese Taipei on Thursday.
-In the women's singles, the opening game was a close fight as Sindhu and Tzu Ying engaged in an enticing battle.
-Tzu Ying led 5-3 early on before grabbing a 11-8 advantage at the interval as Sindhu lost a few points on the net.
+''I can't say I'm happy with the way I played today, because I was playing much better in training before I came here,'' Srikanth said. ''I had my chances today, I could have won from 17-16 in the third.
+Main motto for me is to play as many matches as possible, because I haven't been winning matches over the last two years.
+So, I really want to play matches with the top-eight players.''
+Olympic silver medallist Sindhu, who had won the prestigious title in 2018, will next play home favourite Ratchanok Intanon, who had handed her a humiliating defeat last week, while Srikanth, ranked 14th, will face fourth seed Wang Tzu Wei of Taiwan on Thursday.
+In the women's singles, Sindhu and Tzu Ying engaged in an enticing battle with the latter leading 5-3 early on before grabbing a 11-8 advantage at the interval as Sindhu lost a few points on the net.

-After the break, Tzu Ying jumped to a 14-10 lead with Sindhu making an error in her judgement at backline and also the Taiwanese producing a backhand cross court return.
+Tzu Ying soon jumped to a 14-10 lead with Sindhu making an error in her judgement at backline and also the Taiwanese producing a backhand cross court return.

 Sindhu drew parity at 16-16 with a run of points, highlighted by a crisp cross court slice and a backhand return.